 The favourites tool can also come into its own for those who want to be systematic about payouts.
 Log the sites that payout the most, and keep a record of the casinos that have been the most lucrative places to play.
 Or categorise casinos by customer service to ensure that you'll always be able to reach support teams when help is required.

-You can also create a favourites list based on highly rated casinos with Casino Horse users.
+You can also create a favourites list based on highly rated casinos by our users.
 If you're new to online casinos and need a starting point, there's no better way to begin.

 Making your first deposit with online casinos should be fairly stress-free.
 However, it's best to be prepared if you want to deposit money safely and gain maximum benefit from the gambling experience.

 Firstly, ensure that you are depositing with a licensed operator.
-If you follow a link from Casino Horse, that shouldn't be an issue, as every casino listed at our site is licensed by the UK authorities.
+If you follow a link from our casino site, that shouldn't be an issue, as almost every casino listed at our site is licensed by the UK authorities or MGA - Malta Gambling Authority.

 Casinos offer a variety of ways to deposit money, including credit or debit cards, Skrill, Neteller, BitCoin, and PayPal.
 Cards tend to be the most popular payment option.
 However, PayPal and prepaid payment cards can offer greater privacy and security.
 If you have any doubts on those issues, avoiding card transactions is a wise move.